Neeraj-Ghodla/animefiller-api/README.md

 https://secure-plains-19770.herokuapp.com/api/{anime name} [GET]
 To get episode information about a particular anime.
 The anime name should be exactly same as provided in the anime list.
 It is recommended that you copy the anime name from the first endpoint.

-# How does the api works.
+# How does the api works
 The api basically fetches data from a MongoDB database which is populated by scraping https://www.animefillerlist.com/ website.